I dropped my spoon in the strong coffee I was too much of a boy to drink.

 "I understand," Fern said, putting away her pad and pen.
 "Not to be rude," she stood up, "but I'm meeting up with other men today, so I really must be going.
 Thanks for the coffee."

-Walking Fern up to the parking lot, I took a shot at comforting her.
-"Don't fret, Fern, you'll find someone to knock you up yet.
+Walking Fern down to the parking lot below Metals, I took a shot at comforting her.
+"Don't fret, Fern--finding someone to knock you up; a piece of cake.
 No, if there's one thing the fields are alive with, it's boys looking for sex with no strings attached."

 "That reminds me," she said, "don't tell Ezra about my baby plans.
 I don't want my ex knowing anything about it."

-After closing Fern inside her up-end ride, I got back to my low-end labors.
-Pulling up at my work site, I stared for a while at my madrone tree.
-Boy, the curve in that old trunk sure was easy on the old eyes.
+After closing Fern inside her up-end ride, I headed back to my low-end labors.
+Coming up the backside of Metals, I took in the negative space the trunk of my madrone tree cut out of the landscaping.
+Boy, that ripe curve in that old tree trunk sure was easy on these old eyes.

 "Steer clear of the curves," I heard my dad say.